youssef910/dom-ajax-repo/README.md

 GET [https://api.github.com/repos/codeyourfuture/js-exercises/pulls](https://api.github.com/repos/codeyourfuture/js-exercises/pulls)

 For the below 3 tasks, you'll need to work in: `pull-requests.html` & `pull-requests.js`

-> GET https://api.github.com/users/*YOUR GITHUB USERNAME*/repos

-Where do I write the code for Part 1 requirements?

-> Under the folder *pages* there is the HTML page `my-github.html`.
-Inside this file there are references to the script `my-github.js` and the CSS file `my-github.css`.
-These are the files that you will need to change for Part 1 tasks.

 ### Requirement 4: Show ALL Pull Requests
 **Given** I am on the Resume site